0x00002a/typesum/docs/sumtype_attr.md

 Because of the blanket impl on `TryInto` in the standard library, it is not possible to implement `TryInto` for generic types.
 For this reason `TryInto` implementations will not be generated for generic enum's.

+## Compile times with large enums

+For every `try_` function and `impl TryInto`, `n` matches need to be generated (where `n` is the number of variants in your enum, _including_ ignored variants).
+This means that on the default settings `3n^2` matches will be generated, and if you also ask it to generate the `TryInto`'s it becomes `4n^2`.
+This isn't noticeable for normal sized enums (like 5-10 variants) but due to the exponential scaling you may start to notice compile time impacts with large ones.

+If you do encounter this you should annotate the variants you don't need with `#[sumtype(try_as = false, try_into = false, try_as_mut = false)]` (or put it in the top-level one to disable them entirely).